7 Ways to Short Crypto: Bitcoin, Ether, and More

 DeFi employs automated market markers (AMMs) in order to provide liquidity.

 In TradFi, there are huge barriers to entry.
-In DeFi anybody can be a market maker on DeFi options platforms like Lyra Finance and earn the fees that come with it.
+In DeFi anybody can be a market maker on DeFi options platforms like Derive (formerly known as Lyra) and earn the fees that come with it.

 Additionally, anybody can trade options in DeFi.
 No paperwork, KYC, or advanced learning is required.
 Here are a few popular DeFi protocols for options: